writethedocs/www/docs/guide/contributing.rst

 1. :ref:`Complete the prerequisites <prerequisites>`.

-2. Click the pencil icon to edit this file in your fork of the www repo.
+2. Click the pencil icon to create a fork of the `www` repo and start editing the file in it.

 3. Make your edits.